This Gluten-Free Vegan Pie Crust is a simple recipe with almond flour, perfect for any sweet or savory pie.

 First, place a piece of parchment paper onto the benchtop.
-Then, place the dough ball in the center of the piece of parchment paper and cover with another piece of parchment paper.
+Then, place the dough ball in the center of the parchment paper and cover it with another piece of parchment paper.

 Flip over the pie pan

-Now that you have rolled the pie crust, peel off the top pieces of parchment paper.
-Slide your hand under the first piece of parchment paper where the rolled dough stand.
+Now that you have rolled the pie crust peel off the top pieces of parchment paper.
+Slide your hand under the first piece of parchment paper where the rolled dough stands.